northword/zotero-format-metadata/README.md

 When adding an item, if its item type is a web page and its URL contains the domain of the major scholarly publisher, prompt the user to ask if they have imported the wrong type of item.

-### Convert title from "heading case" to "sentence case"
+### Convert title from "heading Case" to "Sentence case"

 The Zotero's documentation recommends storing titles in "sentence case" format, which will allow CSL to perform a "title case" transformation on them [^sentenceCase].
 Zotero 7 has a built-in function to convert titles to "sentence capitalization", and some special case detection is preset, and this plugin expands on that by adding recognition of proper nouns, such as chemical formulas.